PAT Testing surrey | berkshire | hampshire

 “Every employer shall ensure that work equipment is so constructed or adapted as to be suitable for the purpose for which it is used or provided”.
 (Regulation 4 (1))

-“Every employer shall ensure that work equipment is maintained in an efficient state, in efficient working order
+“Every employer shall ensure that work equipment is maintained in an efficient state, in efficient working order and in good repair.”

 The Electricity at Work Regulations 1989 state: